Modernizing Canada's Radioactive Waste Policy

-To ensure that we have a strong Radioactive Waste Policy in place that continues to meet international practices, is based on the best available science, and reflects the values and principles of Canadians.
+It is important to ensure that we have a strong radioactive waste policy that continues to meet international standards based on the best available science and that reflects the values and principles of Canadians

-There are many ways to stay informed throughout the Radwaste Policy review engagement.
+There are several ways to stay informed throughout the Radioactive Waste Policy review process.
 Feel free to:

 Next steps: Canada’s Radioactive Waste Policy Review